A Name Written in Cedar and Sky

 Kijik was not a single name.
 It was a vocabulary.

 The root combined with prefixes to generate distinct names for distinct people across every generation.
 The female form ended in -okwe or -kokwe: woman of the kijik.
 The male form ended in -o8ich or simply kijik alone.
-The prefix carried the individual — half (abita), great sky (kitche), first light (wasse), summer (nibine), winter (pibine), home-coming (kiwita), beaver (pekami) — while the kijik root placed each bearer within a shared naming identity that stretched across families, across nations, across the century.
+The prefix carried the individual while the kijik root placed each bearer within a shared naming identity that stretched across families, across nations, across the century.

-The thirty-five documented individuals in this research are not thirty-five instances of the same name.
-They are thirty-five distinct names, each unique, each carrying its prefix and its bearer's specific identity — and each anchored to the same root, the same concept, the same community vocabulary.
+The fifty-five documented individuals in this catalog are not fifty-five instances of the same name.
+They are fifty-five distinct names, each unique, each carrying its prefix and its bearer's specific identity — and each anchored to the same root, the same concept, the same community vocabulary.
+The tradition was generative: it produced new names continuously, across generations and nations, without exhausting itself or repeating.

 The Earliest Bearers